UNIVERSITY STUDENT APARTMENTS

-Service Animals and approved Emotional Support Animals must be taken outside the perimeter of the court and fifteen (15) feet away from buildings to relieve themselves.
+Service Animals and approved Emotional Support Animals must be taken outside the perimeter of the court and fifteen (15) feet away from buildings and away from areas that ESAs are not allowed to relieve themselves.
 Handlers must immediately clean up after their animal.
 All feces must be bagged and deposited in a dumpster located in the parking lot.

 Owners of Service and Emotional Support Animals are responsible for all damage to their apartment or University property caused by their animal.